pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part2.md

 This code will be run by the GitHub Action workflow on a push operation.

-## 4. create a simple GitHub Action
+## 4. create directory to contain the GitHub Actions
-1. Create a workflow directory within your repository called *.github/workflows*
+Create a workflow directory within your repository called *.github/workflows*

+## 5. create a simple GitHub Actions workflow
-1. Create a file called *hello-action.yml* within the workflows diretory (.github/workflows/hello-action.yml)
+Create a file called *hello-action.yml* within the workflows diretory (.github/workflows/hello-action.yml)

-1. show screen shot
+4.3 show screen shot